CNAG-Biomedical-Informatics/pheno-ranker/docs/vcf.md

     |9 | NA20534 | HG00096 | CSV |   1057 | False |   28 |  -1.984 |    0.0236175 | -30.7891 |   0.974 |   2.017 |    0.1546849|
     |10 | HG00234 | HG00096 | CSV |   1057 | False |   28 |  -1.984 |    0.0236175 | -30.7891 |   0.974 |   2.017 |    0.1546849|

-Patient `HG01537` is the closest.
+Sample `HG01537` is the closest.
 It has a distance of 14 to `HG00096` and a _p_-value = 0.0033449.

 ### Step 5: Generate QR codes for the first 10 samples

 We are going to compress all variant information (1042 variants) into QR-codes

-1. First we are going to export the needed files:
+* First we are going to export the needed files:

 ```bash
 bin/pheno-ranker -r output.json -config output_config.yaml --export
 ```

-2. Now we use the included utility `pheno-ranker2barcode`:
+* Now we use the included utility `pheno-ranker2barcode`:

 ```bash
 utils/barcode/pheno-ranker2barcode -i export.ref_binary_hash.json
 ```

 This has created QR codes (`PNG`) for each sample inside the directory `qr_codes`.

 ???
 Example "See QR codes for the first 10 samples"
     <figure markdown>
      ![QR](img/vcf-qr.png){ width="600" }
-     <figcaption> Qr codes for 10 samples</figcaption>
+     <figcaption> QR codes for 10 samples</figcaption>
     </figure>

 To decode the QR codes back to `Pheno-Ranker` format: